rwifall/homebridge-http/README.md

 Switch Handling and brightness Handling support 3 methods, yes for polling on app load, realtime for constant polling or no polling

 Specify `status_regex` to specify a regular expression to match against in the response to the status_url request to determine if the status is true.
-For instance, if your status_url returns "PowerState:true" when the status is on and "PowerState:true" when the status is off, in your configuration you could specify: `"status_regex": "PowerState:true"`
+For instance, if your status_url returns "PowerState:true" when the status is on and "PowerState:false" when the status is off, in your configuration you could specify: `"status_regex": "PowerState:true"`

 Configuration sample: